johnsteele/atsd/administration/compaction/README.md

 The tests are performed using two schema options:

-### Trade Table.
+### Specific Table.

-The **Trade Table** schema uses a named column for each metric.
+The **Specific Table** schema uses a named column for each metric.

-This option requires less disk space however the underlying table can not be extended to store different sets of columns for different instrument types.
-As a result, multiple tables need to be created to store data for various instrument types.
+Under this option, the table is configured to store a fixed set of metrics for the given entity type.
+A separate table is required for each type of entities.

 Example: IBM Tivoli Data Warehouse